Kosong County: Kosŏng-ŭp

-Kosŏng-ŭp(高城邑,고성읍) is a town originally formed from Onjongri, changdaeri,yangjinri and yongyeri of Oegumgangmyeon in 1952.But in 1953, these original regions were later renamed as Onjongri and a region that was formerly called Jangjeonri was promoted to Kosongup.At that moment, part of Juhomri was incorporated into the town, and the whole village of Juhomri was eventually incorporated into the town in 1967.The region is known for its famous Mount Kumgang Tourist Region, along with the Kumgangsan Chongnyon Line.
+Kosŏng-ŭp (高城邑,고성읍) is a town originally formed from Onjongri, Changdaeri, Yangjinri, and Yongyeri of Oegumgangmyeon in 1952.
+But in 1953, these original regions were later renamed as Onjongri and a region that was formerly called Jangjeonri was promoted to Kosongup.
+At that moment, part of Juhomri was incorporated into the town, and the whole village of Juhomri was eventually incorporated into the town in 1967.
+The region is known for its famous Mount Kumgang Tourist Region, along with the Kumgangsan Chongnyon Line.

 Changp'o-ri

-Changp'o-ri(장포리) is a village that was newly formed in 1952 from the villages Jangdori pohangri and Chuongri of the Oegumgangmyeon.The name is a combination of the first syllables of Jangdori and Pohangri.The region is known for its seaweed and sea cucumbers.
+Changp'o-ri (장포리) is a village that was formed in 1952 from the villages Jangdori, Pohangri and Chuongri of the Oegumgangmyeon.
+The name is a combination of the first syllables of Jangdori and Pohangri.
+The region is known for its seaweed and sea cucumbers.

 Ch'ogu-ri

-Ch'ogu-ri(草邱里,초구리) is a village named as such for its grassy mounds, which originally formed the subdivision of Anchangmyeon.
+Ch'ogu-ri (草邱里, 초구리) is a village named for its grassy mounds, which originally formed the subdivision of Anchangmyeon.

 Haebang-ri

-Haebangri(解放里,해방리) is named as such because it is one of the liberated towns of Kosong County by the partisans of Kosong during the Korean war.It was formed in 1952 from Youngjinri(then under Oegeumgangmyeon of Kosong County) and So a ri.
+Haebangri (解放里, 해방리), named for it being one of the liberated towns of Kosong County by the partisans of Kosong during the Korean war.
+It was formed in 1952 from Youngjinri (then under Oegeumgangmyeon of Kosong County) and So a ri.